cvxgrp/mm_dist_lapl/README.md

 Each example may individually be run.

 ### Citing
-If you wish to cite `diffcp`, please use the following BibTex:
+If you wish to cite the associated paper, please use the following BibTex:

 ```
 @article{tuck2019distributed,